What Is EDI?

 - Reduced warehousing costs as EDI enables just-in-time or just-in-sequence logistics

 EDI also has a host of advantages for management, since business-relevant information is available faster and in a more structured way.
-You also have a constantly available, up-to-date stream of data readily available.
-Running this through business analytics tools gives you huge scope to improve process control.
+EDI ensures a constantly available, up-to-date stream of readily-available data.
+Running this through business analytics tools gives you insight to improve process controls.

 - Up-to-date statistical findings through simpler target/actual comparisons and deviation analysis